Published 09:10 IST, August 27th 2020

 Microbes might survive trips from Earth to Mars

-Previously, each exposure experiment was performed independently for only one time period.
-In Tanpopo mission, by contrast, experiments with different exposure periods at same place were conducted.
-Thus, researchers were able to plot survival fractions after 1, 2, and 3 years of exposure to obtain time course.
-By analyzing time course, it is also possible to estimate survival for longer periods. cell pellets with a thickness greater than 0.5 mm are expected to survive between 15 and 45 years of exposure to UV on ISS EF and 48 years exposure to in dark, more than sufficient for an interplanetary mission between Earth and Mars.
+Previously, each space exposure experiment was performed independently for only one time period.
+In the Tanpopo mission, by contrast, experiments with different exposure periods at the same place were conducted.
+Thus, researchers were able to plot the survival fractions after 1, 2, and 3 years of exposure to obtain the time course.
+By analyzing the time course, it is also possible to estimate survival for longer periods.
+The cell pellets with a thickness greater than 0.5 mm are expected to survive between 15 and 45 years of exposure to UV on ISS EF and 48 years exposure to space in the dark, more than sufficient for an interplanetary mission between Earth and Mars.

 Advertisement